rantav/reversim-summit-2013/README.md

 You have two options.

-- *The hacker way*. (preferred) Fork this repo and make a pull request.
+- *The hacker way*. (preferred) __Fork this repo and make a pull request__.
 Be sure two commit two files - one your-talk-title.md file with the details of your talk and your bio and an image of yourself.
 See the following PRs as examples.
 [1](https://github.com/rantav/reversim-summit-2013/pull/1) and [2](https://github.com/rantav/reversim-summit-2013/pull/2)
 - *The other way*.
 Email me (rantav@gmail) with the following details.

 What details do I need to provide for the talk?